lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 [bitcoinsrc]: https://github.com/bitcoin/bitcoin/blob/f76c122e2eac8ef66f69d142231bd33c88a24c50/src/base58.h#L7-L12 "src/base58.h"

 Basically, addresses should be easy for humans to read and handle.
 Let's implement Base58Check encoding and decoding.
-Our code will resemble the Bitcoin C++ code, but we will instead use [Racket](http://racket-lang.org), so we can avoid the hassle of `BIGNUM`s.
+We use [Racket](http://racket-lang.org) to avoid the hassle of `BIGNUM`s.

 ### Encoding ###

 To convert from hexadecimal to Base58Check, we repeat `modulo 58` and division operations on the hex string until we reach zero.
-Unfortunately, Racket (or any other language I know) has no built-in modulo and division operations for hex strings.
-It's much easier to first convert to a base-10 number.
+Racket (nor any other language) does not come with modulo and division operations on hex strings, however, so it's much easier to convert to a base-10 number first.
 Here's a Racket function `hex-str->num` that converts from hex to base-10.

 ```racket
 (define ASCII-ZERO (char->integer #\0))